What Is the Drinking Age in England?

 • You must be 18 years old to buy alcohol in a bar or shop.
 It is also not legal for anyone else to purchase alcohol for those under 18 to drink in a public place.
 Adults may buy alcohol for children to drink in private at home.

-• Teens ages 16 and 17 may drink wine, beer or cider with a meal at a public establishment if purchased by an accompanying adult.
+• Young adults, 16 year olds and 17 year olds, may consume alcoholic drinks such as a glass of wine, beer or cider with a meal at a public establishment if purchased by an accompanying adult.
 Those under 18 may not drink spirits, like whiskey or rum, even if accompanying a meal.

-• Anyone under 18 may not drink alcohol in an outdoor public place, such as a park or on the street.
+• Adolescents under the legal drinking age of 18 may not drink alcohol in an outdoor public place, such as a park or on the street.
 Police can confiscate alcohol consumed by minors in those circumstances.

-• Those under 16 may enter a pub or bar if accompanied by an adult, but may not drink alcohol.
+• Those under 16 may enter a licensed premise, such as a pub or bar, if accompanied by an adult, but may not drink alcohol.

 • It is illegal to give alcohol to children under the age of 5.